Countdown to the Oscars: Top 20 Favourite Best Picture Winners

 20. Rain Man (1988)

-Directed by Barry Levinson, Rain Man is the story of a selfish young wheeler-dealer named Charlie Babbitt (Tom Cruise), who discovers that his estranged father has died and bequeathed all of his multimillion dollar estate to his other son, Raymond (Dustin Hoffman), an autistic savant, of whose existence Charlie was completely unaware.
+Directed by Barry Levinson, Rain Man is the story of an abrasive and self-centered wheeler-dealer named Charlie Babbitt (Tom Cruise), who discovers that his estranged father has died and bequeathed all of his multimillion dollar estate to his other son, Raymond (Dustin Hoffman), an autistic savant who lives in a world of his own and of whose existence Charlie was completely unaware.

 Besides winning for Best Picture, Rain Man also received Oscars for Best Director, Best Original Screenplay and Best Supporting Actor for Hoffman.